 Some migraine tablets contain a combination of different painkillers and anti-sickness medications.
 Painkillers which contain codeine and other 'opiates' are best avoided as they can increase sickness and are potentially addictive.

-People who get frequent migraines (two or more attacks a month) or whose treatment is not working well, may be suitable for long-term preventative treatments, such as daily beta-blocker tablets or other medicines.
-Discuss this with your GP.
+People who get frequent migraines (two or more attacks a month) or whose treatment is not working well, may be suitable for long-term preventative treatments, such as daily beta-blocker tablets or other heart or blood pressure tablets, pizotifen, amitriptyline, or epilepsy treatments such as topiramate or sodium valproate.
+Vydura can also be used as a preventative treatment.
+Consult with your GP if you think a preventative migraine treatment may help you.

 Comparing different triptans